MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/ExperimentWithoutLimits.md

 * during morning routine (~6:35)

 `Find new ideas`:
-* read Steven Pinker's book Sense of Style for an hour
+* read a book for two hours or a chapter, whichever comes first
 * do it every day
 * during evening routine (~21:30)
 * until you read it